 Each morning, over the blurry steam of a second cup of coffee, I open my email, braced against the small fires I’ll find in my inbox.
 The more emails I have, the more quickly I go hunting for the one from CrossFit, the one with the WOD and daily image.

-Sometimes it’s eye candy: a cute kid pushing a… Continue Reading
+Sometimes it’s eye candy: a cute kid… Continue Reading

 The tool bag contains, chains, straps, pipe, carabiners—all the things that help Kendra Bailey do CrossFit on her terms.